Childbirth

-Childbirth, also known as labour and delivery, is the completion of pregnancy where one or more babies exits the internal environment of the mother via vaginal delivery or caesarean section.
-In 2019, there were about 140.11 million births globally.
-In the developed countries, most deliveries occur in hospitals, while in the developing countries most are home births.
+Childbirth, also known as labour (or labor in American English), parturition, and delivery, is the completion of pregnancy, where one or more fetuses exits the internal environment of the mother via vaginal delivery or caesarean section and becomes a newborn to the world.
+In 2019, there were about 140.11 million human births globally.
+In developed countries, most deliveries occur in hospitals, while in developing countries most are home births.